judovana/java-runtime-decompiler/README.md

 $ cd java-runtime-decompiler
 $ mvn clean install  # builds the runtime decpompiler and agent, downloads also plugins
 $ mvn clean install -PdownloadPlugins # builds the decompiler and downloads the decompiler plugins for future use, if not already downloaded
+$ sh runtime-decompiler/plugins-build.sh` # to build plugins whic are not in maven repos, or are outdated in them
 $ mvn clean install -Pimages # on Linux, bundles the plugins and JRD into a standalone portable image.
 Make some basic verifications
 $ mvn clean install -Plegacy # take care to build agent in oldest resonable way

 # $PLUGINS and $VERIFY_CP variables may help to solve some weird image building issues.
 ```

+Note, that  `plugins-build.sh` and`-PdownloadPlugins` are lsightly looped together and you may need to run them both in cycles.
+Conslut `.github/workflows/maven.yaml` for details

 usually the development command is:
 ```
 $ mvn clean install -Dcheckstyle.skip -Dspotbugs.skip=true